Botanical Name: Calendula officinalis.

 Part Used: Fresh flower.

 About Calendula Tincture: Calendula flowers are bright, aromatic, and delightful to the eye, whether growing in a garden or floating in a teapot.
 The flower has many uses, both internally and topically.
 Here at Avena, we hand-harvest these flowers at their peak, several times a week from late June into September.
 We tincture them fresh, preserving their radiance and their beneficial properties.
-Calendula's sunny quality uplifts the spirit, helps restore vitality, and clears dampness and darkness from hidden places in the body, especially the mouth and vagina.
+Calendula's sunny quality uplifts the spirit, helps maintain vitality, and brightens one's energy.
 The tincture supports the lymphatic system and encourages a healthy immune response, making for a valuable fall and winter ally.

 Artist, author, and herbalist Lisa Estabrook (of Soulflower) writes about the spiritual energy of Calendula: